Melell/Animation-Engine/cs562_miguel.echeverria/README_4.txt

 of each curve point node.

 - You can control all of the parametes for this assignment's demo in the gui of the PiecewiseCurve component (the component in the root node of the curve).
-This is where you will need to generate the arc length table in order to see the model moving.
+IMPORTANT(for curves assignment): This is where you will need to generate the arc length table in order to see the model moving.
 Every time you change a value like number of samples or initial tolerance, you will have to recompute the table.

 - There is drop-down menu at the top left bar, which some options for debug drawing of bounding volumes, skeletons, curves,